CS-HELL/cs-covid-website/README.md

 # cs-covid-website
 PLS DELETE THIS BEFORE WE SUBMIT

-Henlo, this is our covid website for CS312 maam macon
+Henlo, this is our covid website for CS312
 Required: covid vaccination website (Baguio)